WCC-Seminar/Comparative/PrologProblems/1-lists.md

 def pack(l):
     return [list(group) for (key,group) in itertools.groupby(l) ]
 ```
-off course, we can do something like
+of course, we can do something like
 ```python
 def pack(l):
     packed = []